goc9000/baon/README.rst

 ``%s``
     Matches the first contiguous sequence of characters delimited by whitespace (just like its ``scanf`` counterpart).
-Note that any leading whitespace is forgotten (it will be consumed, but not part of the matched text).
+Note that any leading whitespace is forgotten (it will be consumed, but not appear as part of the matched text).

 ``%Ns``
     As above, except only the first *N* characters of the string are matched and